sd845/Cough-Detector/README.md

 #### Troubleshooting
 * In case the trigger doesn't appear at all, it is advised to open the link in the incognito mode.
-* Latency : Latency depends on the GPU of the system on which  you are running the web application.
+* Latency: latency depends on the GPU of the system on which  you are running the web application.
 For best results, A high performing GPU is required.

 #### Training Datasets
 * [ESC-50](https://github.com/karolpiczak/ESC-50)